-Here’s an example, using a simple classroom supply.
-Suppose you want to make a more interesting ruler.
-So you start with the ruler in the center and choose some attributes like “used with”, “material” and “similar to”.
-Then, you list different values for each of those attributes like the material could be plastic or wood.
+For this hack, you start by building an association map of an object.
+Suppose your task is to make a new and interesting ruler.
+You first start with the ruler in the center and choose a few ways that a ruler might be connected to other objects.
+Attributes like “used with”, “material” and “similar to” tend to be easier to work with for younger children.
+Then, you list different values for each of those attributes like a ruler is used with paper and pen.
 This gives the first order of concepts that are directly associated with the ruler.
-The next step is to find another set of concepts, the second order concepts, that are associated with the first order ones.
-Finally, you try to connect back the second order concepts with the original object and see if that helps uncover an interesting idea.
+Next you extend the association map by one more level and list second order concepts that are associated with the first order ones.
+Finally, you try to connect back the second order concepts with the original object and see if that leads you to any interesting ideas.

-The reason that the association map works well is due to the incongruity theory.
+As an example, a ruler is used with paper which is used with scissors.
+Trying to connect a ruler with scissors might give you an idea to make a ruler with a sharpened edge that can also help cut paper.
+The reason this hack works well is due to the incongruity theory.
 When people notice an incongruity, they can either find it amusing or be disappointed.
-When people can tie the incongruity back to the product then it results in an appropriate congruity and the product feels more fun, interesting or amusing, but when people can’t find an underlying connection, the product appears confusing.
+When people can tie the incongruity back to the product, the product feels more fun, interesting or amusing, but when people can’t find an underlying connection, the idea appears confusing.

 Finally, here is a quick summary of the creativity hack and how to use it in product design or with students.

 |Description||To find a creative idea for product improvement, try to build an association map and combine concepts that are one hop away.|